What is an agile product owner?

 They're not the same job, and they don't have the same responsibilities.

 The Agile Product Owner doesn't have any say in how the product is made or what it looks like.
-Instead, his or her job is to serve as a bridge between the customer and engineers/developers on his or her team.
+Instead, his or her job is to serve as a bridge between the customer and the engineers/developers on his or her team.
 A good product owner will act as a proxy for customers, working closely with them throughout development to ensure that they understand exactly what they need from their final product.

 The Agile Product Owner needs to be able to communicate effectively with both customers and fellow team members in order for this role to succeed.
 He or she should be able to take feedback from both sides and make sure that everyone understands what's going on at all times by facilitating communication between them both verbally and through documentation like user stories.